 The Go:Mixer supports connecting up to five sources at once via inputs for a vocal mic, guitar/bass, stereo keyboard, and two stereo line-level devices (such as music players, drum machines, etc.).
 Front-panel knobs provide hands-on mixing for the mic and instruments.
 There’s also a stereo output jack for monitoring the sound via headphones or an external amplification system, plus a dedicated panel knob for adjusting the monitor level.

-Roland have also announced the new Rubix USB audio interface series.
-Three models have been announced, Rubix 22 (2-in, 2-out), 24 (2-in, 4-out, with compressor) and 44 (4-in, 4-out), and all are compatible with Mac, PC and iPad.
+Roland have also announced the new Rubix USB audio interface series, featuring the Rubix 22 (2-in, 2-out), 24 (2-in, 4-out, with compressor) and 44 (4-in, 4-out).
+All are compatible with Mac, PC and iPad.
 Roland are billing them as "a perfectly balanced combination of high-fidelity sound, solid build quality, compact size, affordable price, and crucial features for today's musicians and producers.”
-Among these features are 24-bit audio quality with sample rates up to 192kHz, highly visible level indicators, low-noise mic preamps and extensive shielding and ground lifts for quiet operation.
+Among these features are 24-bit audio quality with sample rates up to 192kHz, highly visible level indicators, low-noise mic preamps, extensive shielding and ground lifts for quiet operation.